lanarhmd/GroupB_Project/README.md

   <h3> 5.0 Project system captured screen and explanation </h3>
   ![image](https://user-images.githubusercontent.com/96851738/151106071-91f59e4e-79b9-4888-9b7a-455436cffa3d.png)
   ![image](https://user-images.githubusercontent.com/96851738/151106048-0d64f7ee-6bb1-4d78-9d00-038484b527fd.png)
   <p> This is the first page that user can see after click on out website.
-We provide a simple introduction and also provide a picture gallery and video to attract them to join our tuition centre.
+We provide a simple introduction and also provide a picture gallery and video to attract them to join our tuition centre. <p>

   <h3> 6.0 .
 What is the challenge/difficulties to develop the application </h3>